 Some professionals use X-sheet feature on Dragonframe to do this, but I’m used to a horizontal timeline so displayed it on my custom app.

 In this several years, one of my theme as a video director is how I can extend the video production technique, like a lot of visual artists such as Tony Hill, Rybczynski, and Michel Gondry has done.

 The point is that they merely show their unique and up-to-date processes inside their videos.
 Even if we know nothing about the behind-the-scenes, their videos still feel something new, yet emotional.

-In this project, I also wanted to show my attitude for video production — designing new workflow to create something new with whatever I can use, but no need to show its process inside the video.
-I hope people to just enjoy the 🍡s’ dance along with imai’s emotional track, and only some geeks like you would understand what made the video feel something new technically.
+In this project, I also wanted to show my attitude for video production — designing a new workflow to create something new with whatever I can use, but no need to show its process inside the video.
+I hope everyone just enjoy the 🍡s’ dance along with imai’s emotional track, and only some geeks like you would understand what made the video feel something new technically.

-I don’t know whether it worked, though, I would be grad if someone feels empathy for my stance.
+I don’t know whether it worked, though, I would be glad if someone feels empathy for my stance.